JHallPD/filloutApi/README.md

 ## Param encoding

-Here is an example of how the above filter param being formated.
+Here is an example of how the above filter param is being formated.
 Make sure the param is not enclosed in a string
 ```
 const testFilter = [
 	{